-17. Hazard and vulnerability maps are essential part of preparedness.
+16. Provincial / district hazard and vulnerability maps are essential part of preparedness.
 These maps are created on the basis of historical data of affected areas, extent of damage, population density and housing units.
-It indicates different hazard zones (Very High, High, Medium, Low and Very Low) that have been identified after detailed analysis.
-Monsoon hazard maps are attached as Annex D - H.
+It indicates different hazard zones (Very High, High, Medium, Low and Very Low) that have been identified after the analysis, showing the level of hazard in an area.
+Monsoon hazard maps of provinces / regions are attached as Annex D - H.